 Rule 7.
 I read the choices along with the question as it helps in deciding the amount of calculation, elimination of choices and in substitution.

 One can look at allocating 30-35 minutes for Round 1, 20 minutes for Round 2 and the remaining time for Round 3.
-Considering the one hour time limit, for some students there might not be any Round 3 which is perfectly fine.
-You will have to adjust this a little bit if there is a change in the exam pattern of CAT 2016.
+Considering the one-hour time limit, for some students there might not be any Round 3 which is perfectly fine.

 What Next: Based on your strengths and weaknesses work out a similar set of rules for yourself and attempt a Mock CAT using them.

-In the next blog-post, I will share with you my “7 Rules to Excel in VA” followed by a similar post discussing my “Rules to Excel in DILR”
+In the next blog-post, you will discover “7 Rules to Excel in VA” followed by a similar post discussing my “Rules to Excel in DILR”

 All the best.